 - Never post about your accident online.
 These social media posts can be used against you.

-If you’ve been in an accident involving an 18-wheeler or other large truck, contact our Denver truck accident attorneys at Matlin Injury Law.
+If you’ve been in an accident involving an 18-wheeler or other large truck, contact our Denver truck accident lawyers as soon as possible.
 We manage your injury case from start to finish so that you can focus on your recovery.

-What to Expect Once You File Your Denver Truck Accident Claim
+What to Expect Once You File Your Truck Accident Claim

 When you file a truck accident claim, the process typically involves several key steps.
 Here’s what to expect: